-These caramel apple pie cookies are a delicious, easy to make twist on a classic apple pie – perfect for a fall time treat or a holiday dessert!
+These caramel Apple Pie Cookies are a delicious, easy-to-make twist on a classic apple pie – perfect for a fall-time treat or a holiday dessert!
+A flaky pie crust, filled with hot and bubbling apple pie filling and sprinkled with cinnamon sugar.
 They are like mini apple pies but in a delicious cookie!

-They take away the time-consuming process of making your classic apple pie, and turn it into a simple process of making cookies instead!
+We decided to take the classic apple pie and turn this comforting treat into a bite-sized dessert that you can enjoy anytime!
 But the best part is that they don’t lack that classic comforting taste that a regular apple pie offers (but you don’t even need a rolling pin!)

 - 1 Package Refrigerated Pie Crust, slightly thawed (box should have 2 rolls)